gpeyton/ai-devotional/devotional/index_Q3.md

 The story of John Milton, poet who wrote "Paradise Lost" and advocated for truth and honesty in literature and life.
 *Hymn*: Crown Him with Many Crowns

-## Week 38: More on the Eighth Commandment
+## Week 38: Sabbath Keeping & Fifth Commandment
 **Memory Verse**: "Let the thief no longer steal, but rather let him labor, doing honest work with his own hands."
 (Ephesians 4:28)

-### Day 1: What Is Forbidden in the Eighth Commandment?
+### Day 1: How Should the Sabbath Be Spent?
-*Catechism Q75*: What is forbidden in the eighth commandment?
+*Catechism Q90*: How should the Sabbath be spent?
-*Catechism A*: The eighth commandment forbiddeth whatsoever doth, or may, unjustly hinder our own, or our neighbor's, wealth or outward estate.
+*Catechism A*: In prayer and praise, in hearing and reading God's Word, and in doing good to our fellow men.
 *Hymn*: Work, for the Night Is Coming

 ### Day 2: Wealth